When I looked wistfully at

 rosserial ever tried to be, and looks great on paper.

 Based on the micro-ROS architectural overview diagram, I understand it can support multiple independent software components running in parallel on a microcontroller.
 This is a boost in capability from

 rosserial which can only focus on a single task.
 However, it’s not yet clear to me whether a robot with a microcontroller running micro-ROS can function independent of a computer running full fledged ROS2.
 On a robot with ROS using

 rosserial, there still needs to be a computer running the ROS master among other foundational features.
 Are there similar requirements for a robot with micro-ROS?

 I suppose I wouldn’t really know until I set aside the time to dig into it, which has yet to happen.
 But the likelihood just increased.
 I knew that the official support for micro-ROS started with various ARM Cortex boards, but reading the system requirements I saw nothing that would have prevented the non-ARM ESP32 from joining the group.
 Especially since it is a popular piece of hardware and it already runs FreeRTOS by default.
 I have a few modules already on hand and I expected it was only a matter of time before someone ported micro-ROS to the ESP32.
 Likely before I build up the expertise and find the time to try it myself.

-It appears that expectation was correct, a few days ago an announcement was posted to ROS Discourse that ESP32 is now officially part of the micro-ROS ecosystem.
+That expectation was correct!
+A few days ago an announcement was posted to ROS Discourse that ESP32 is now officially part of the micro-ROS ecosystem.
 And thus another barrier against ROS2 adoption has been removed.